CiwPython/Ciw/docs/Guides/baulking.rst

 	>>> Q.baulked_dict
 	{1: {0: [21.1040..., 42.2023..., 43.7558..., 43.7837..., 44.2266...]}}

 Note that baulking works and behaves differently to simply setting a queue capacity.
 Filling a queue's capacity results in arriving customers begin *rejected* (and recorded in the :code:`rejection_dict`), and transitioning customers to be blocked.
 Baulking on the other hand does not effect transitioning customers, and customer who have baulked are recorded in the :code:`baulked_dict`.
 This means that if you set a deterministic baulking threshold of 5, but do not set a queue capacity, then the number of individuals at that node may exceed 5, due to customers transitioning from other nodes ignoring the baulking threshold.
+This also means you can use baulking and limited capacities in conjunction with one another.